 For many young parents today, their first exposure to this format might have been the classic Goosebumps books written by R.L Stine.
 Its “Give Yourself Goosebumps” series allowed readers to choose how a story progressed and ended, allowing them to control the destiny of the protagonist.
 Nowadays, instead of books, tots can put the “Choose Your Own Adventure” concept to the test by simply tuning in to content on Netflix.
 The streaming giant is hoping to capture the fickle attention spans of the iGeneration by offering a new, interactive way to consume content.
 Netflix has even partnered up with Dreamworks to introduce Puss in Book: Trapped in an Epic Tale as well as launched its own original interactive programming, Buddy Thunderstruck: The Maybe Pile.

 Shifting from traditional TV formats to incorporate interactivity not only helps retain attention, but also boosts creativity and imagination in children.
 In some instances, it could also go a long way toward developing motor skills.
 However, like any new concept or technology, there are pros and cons.
-Depending on the platform, content creators should be mindful that interacting with storylines could have a different effect on children than what was hoped for.
+Depending on the platform, content creators should be mindful that interacting with storylines could have a different affect on children than what was hoped for.

 YouTube, for example, could prove that this format thrives on its platform by allowing children to pick and choose what they watch.
 This type of interactivity is successful due to the power children are able to exert.
 On the other side of the same coin, when tuning in to Netflix, most people, children included, like to relax and zone out, thus rendering interactivity pointless.
 Some platforms are hubs for longform serialized content, more suitable for living-room experiences where minimal exertion is the norm.
 Others are inherently more flexible and therefore more attractive to children in terms of interaction.
 That’s not to say the idea of interactive digital content is half-baked or a failure; rather that some platforms are just intrinsically more prone to ushering in its success.

-In any case, the concept of choosing your own adventure isn’t exactly new, but its shift to digital platforms is.
+In any case, though the concept of choosing your own adventure isn’t exactly new, its shift to digital platforms is.
 While it’s still too early to tell which players will come out on top, it will certainly be interesting to keep an eye on the space and see if audiences respond favorably.